Golf Tutorials

 Every golfer has a natural tendency in their swing, which generally places them into one of two categories: sweepers or diggers.
 Understanding which one you are is the first step toward improving your ball striking.

 • Diggers (Steep Angle of Attack): These golfers hit down on the ball more aggressively.
 Their divots are often deep, pronounced rectangles that start at, or just after, the ball's position.
 This can be great for compressing the ball with short irons and creating a lot of backspin.
 However, the downside for many amateurs is inconsistency.
 A slight miscalculation leads to hitting the ground first (a "fat" or "chunked" shot), and overcompensating for that mistake often leads to hitting the ball thin or topping it.
+For common fixes to this and other issues, see our guide on how to correct a slice in golf.

 • Sweepers (Shallow Angle of Attack): These golfers have a wider, more rounded swing arc.
 Their divots are very shallow - sometimes they just bruise the grass or take a faint "bacon strip" sliver of turf after the ball.
 For many players, especially those who struggle with consistency, a sweeping motion is far more forgiving.
 It reduces the chance of both cripplingly fat and bladed shots.